-I started my journey as a music photographer in 2004, just before everyone in the world became permanently connected to each other.
-It’s wild to think back on the concert days before cell phones had cameras, very few people owned DSLRs, and venues in Seattle had yet to pass the indoor smoking ban so you always went home smelling like cigarettes and with a few days shaved off your life.
+My journey as a music photographer started in 2004, just before everyone in the world became permanently connected to each other.
+It's wild to think back on the concert days before cell phones had cameras, very few people owned DSLRs, and venues in Seattle had yet to pass the indoor smoking ban so you always went home smelling like cigarettes and with a few days shaved off your life.
 Simpler times.

 In high school, I brought a small digital camera with me everywhere, including to some of my first shows.
 Soon after this, my friends and I started Rain City Ambience to promote local bands, and I upgraded to a DSLR to help give the site better coverage and look more legit on MySpace.
 Having a "nice camera" back then definitely set my internet persona apart.